Trigger warning: Doggy deaths! Don’t worry! It’s fiction!

 Just then, the Huntington Crew swiftly turns as one unit.
 The dogs who were marching away pirouette quickly and charge.
 The dogs who hadn’t yet fully turned react and point their noses in the same direction.
 They all begin to run towards our dogs in a column shaped like an arrow.

 The Huntington Crew howls and growls and yips, their sounds of combat bouncing off the buildings around us.
-Then, quickly, they turn their attention away from the dogs and toward us.
-We are protected by about three hundred dogs but I look at Deion with a fearful gaze knowing he is thinking what I am thinking, that the Huntington Crew will easily break through our ring of protection.
+Then, quickly, they turn their attention away from our dogs and toward us.
+We are protected by about three hundred dogs, but I look at Deion with a fearful gaze, knowing he is thinking what I am thinking, that the Huntington Crew will easily break through our ring of protection.

 We quickly dodge into a building.